When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 For consumers like us, this moment is bittersweet.

-No longer do you need a $300 bottle to drink something extraordinary.
-You need curiosity.
-A good importer.
-A vineyard that cares more about soil than sponsorships.
+We’re watching the wine world crack open, and that’s a little scary.
+But inside the rupture is something truly thrilling, a democratization of excellence.
+No longer do you need a $300 bottle to drink something extraordinary, you just need curiosity.
+A good importer and a vineyard that cares more about soil than sponsorships can be all you need to seek out.

 It’s what we explored in how wine is evolving in a post-climate change world: terroirs are shifting, yes, but so are hearts.
 People want meaningful wine now, not just marketable wine.

-So let Moët Hennessy recalibrate.
-Let the old systems buckle.
-Something honest is rising from the roots.
+So let Moët Hennessy recalibrate, let the old systems buckle, something honest is rising from the roots.

 What About Jay-Z’s Champagne?